noodlecollie/v2mp/docs/V2MP.md

 If the source `A` and destination `B` register identifiers are different, the source register's value is used to increment the destination register, and the source register remains unchanged.
 Operand bits `[7 0] (C)` must be set to `0` in this case, or a [`RES`](#faults) fault will be raised.

 If instead the source `A` and destination `B` register identifiers are the same, operand bits `[7 0] (C)` are interpreted as an unsigned 8-bit literal, which is used to increment destination register.
-This behaviour is the same regardless of the destination register.

-It should be noted that, contrary to the [`ASGN`](#h-assign-asgn) instruction which may increment or decrement the program counter `PC` by a certain number of _words,_ the [`ADD`](#h-add-add) instruction will always increment the destination register's absolute value, regardless of which register it is.
-This means that it is possible to increment `PC` by an odd number of byes, causing it to no longer be aligned to a word boundary.
-This type of operation should be avoided, or an [`ALGN`](#faults) fault will be raised upon fetching the next instruction.
+Note that if the destination register is `PC`, the increment (either as a literal or from a register) is treated as the number of **words** to increment by, rather than the number of bytes.
+This is to avoid causing an address mis-alignment by setting `PC` to an odd value.

 If the add operation overflows the destination register, `SR[C]` is set; otherwise, it is cleared.